 Furthermore, this dog is immensely vigilant and will keep a very strict watch during the night, especially.

-Moreover, the Great Golden Dane is a very intelligent dog breed which can make quick and smart decisions when under pressure, for instance, during an attack.
+Moreover, the Great Golden Dane is a very intelligent dog breed that can make quick and smart decisions when under pressure, for instance, during an attack.

 In addition to these, this dog has a loud barking sound which will immediately alert you in case of any suspicious arrival in your house.

-The intelligence and loyalty of the Great Golden Dane, coupled with its height and weight, make it an ideal guard dog which will give its all to keep you safe and happy.
+The intelligence and loyalty of the Great Golden Dane, coupled with its height and weight, make it an ideal guard dog that will give its all to keep you safe and happy.

 My Final Thoughts on the Great Golden Dane

 If you have the room for it, the Great Golden Dane is a loyal, intelligent and regal companion which will love you without reservation.

 It can make a great family dog if raised and trained properly but first-time dog owners should probably consider an easier breed.

 Like its parents the Golden Retriever and Great Dane, the Great Golden is a great working dog and an accomplished hunter, making it a useful companion no matter what your lifestyle.